 So what’s the deal?
 How does a contraption that looks like a computer mouse leave me screaming and half-conscious?
 Here’s your tech lesson of the day…

 “There are lots of clitoral stimulators out there,” Rossi said, “but there’s the problem of numbing, desensitization and over-stimulation.
-A huge amount of women can’t use that direct stimulation.
+A huge amount of vagina-owners can’t use that direct stimulation.
 It’s just too much.
 With the Womanizer’s pleasure air technology, it’s so gentle, so effective and ultimately, it’s kind of touchless.
 Air flow and air pressure are doing all the stimulation.”

 She continued, “If you were to crack open our product, you would see all these little chambers.
 What they’re doing is pulling in air and blowing air out simultaneously.
 That’s what you’re feeling, almost a pulling sensation.
 It’s not actually coming into contact with the clitoris or rubbing it.
 It’s the air flow that creates the sensation.”